Shawl Border (France), early 19th century

 Shawl Border (France), early 19th century; silk; H x W: 80.6 x 120.7 cm (31 3/4 x 47 1/2 in.); Gift of Anonymous Donor; 1941-67-2

-In addition to Paisley, this object was previously on display as part of the exhibition Passion for the Exotic: Lockwood de Forest, Frederic Church.
+This object was previously on display as a part of the exhibitions Paisley and Passion for the Exotic: Lockwood de Forest, Frederic Church.